elidek-themis/datasets/README.md

-# Real Datasets
-Real datasets with Binary attributes.
+Real-world network datasets with binary node attributes.
-We use the largest connected component.
-Remove the nodes without attribute.
-Without self loop edges.

-All dataset has 2 files: edges.txt and attributes.txt
+For each dataset, we extract the largest connected component, remove all nodes lacking attribute information, and eliminate self-loop edges.
+Each dataset is provided in two files:

+edges.txt — list of edges in the network

+attributes.txt — binary attribute values for each node